 It is not possible to transfer a large amount of money to our bank account and withdrawal it at Reception.

 What gas regulators do I need?

 Most European regulators adapt to the Swiss system.
 You need a regulator with a 21.8mm x 1/14" left thread.
 We have a limited amount of regulators available for a deposit of CHF 20 at our Campsite Office.

 We separate our toilets/ showers for male and female.
 Unfortunately, it is not possible to separate for leaders and children.

 We have fridges available for guests.
 All fridges are for shared usage, and the food needs to be labelled with the name of the group.
 Fridges cannot be booked for personal use and need to be shared.

 What currency will I need?

-In Switzerland you need Swiss Francs (CHF).
-At the Centre, you can pay your bill using Swiss Francs or foreign currency notes (British Pounds, Euros or US Dollars).
+In Switzerland, you need Swiss Francs (CHF).
+At the Centre, you can pay your bill using Swiss Francs or Euros.
 We also accept debit cards (Maestro, Visa Electron & Post Finance) and credit cards (Visa, MasterCard & American Express).

 Where are the internal KISC activities held?

 Most of our Workshops and Weekly Activities are held on-site, either in the Centre or on our main Campsite.
 Our guided hikes and climbing activities are located in Kandersteg and the surrounding valleys.